dr-jam/AI-Games-Design/README.md

 ### Teaching Assistant
 Zee Chen
+One of Josh's Ph.D. students working in computational media with an interest in expressive AI techniques for interactive characters using methods from academic AI, machine learning, and industry games AI techniques.
-Email: zeychen at ucdavis dot edu
+Feel free drop me a message on Discord or contact me by email: zeychen at ucdavis dot edu

 ## Grading and Assessment